HashirAbdulah/Python-00-DaysOfCode/README.md

 ## Installation/Cloning

-To get started with this repository, follow these steps:
+To get started with this repository, follow this steps:

 **Clone the Repository**: